BEAST-Fitting/beast/docs/simulations.rst

 Truncheon
 *********

 The code does not handle the truncheon model at this point.
-It is doable the code for this model, but it has not been done yet due to several potentially complex modeling questions.
+While this model is doable in the BEAST, it has not been done yet due to several potentially complex modeling questions for actually using it that might impact how the model is implemented.

 ********
 Plotting